 Pharmaceutical sales: You’ll find pharmaceutical sales reps in waiting rooms hoping for a chance to speak with a doctor.
 This waiting game takes a large amount of patience and understanding.
 Pharmaceutical sales reps need to remain calm, professional, and kind to all staff, even if they eventually get turned away due to a busy office schedule.

 Medical device sales: Medical device sales reps can be found anywhere from a doctor’s waiting room to the OR.
 Thanks to the wide variety of products offered in this field, you have a choice of how technical you want to get — and where you want to spend your time.
-Many successful sales reps (33 percent), in fact, are building relationships and problem-solving while in the OR, according to our 2018 Medical Sales Salary Report.
+Many successful sales reps are building relationships and problem-solving while in the OR.

 As a medical sales rep, you’ll be spending the majority of your time waiting for or talking with doctors and other staff members.
 It’s crucial you understand where you’re most comfortable before completing your pros and cons list for medical device sales vs pharmaceutical sales.